aether-lang-org/mquickjs-port/README.md

 Strings are internally stored in UTF-8 (instead of 8 or 16 bit arrays in QuickJS).
-Surrogate pairs are not stored explicitly but still visible when iterating thru UCS-2 characters in Javascript.
+Surrogate pairs are not stored explicitly but still visible when iterating thru 16 bit code units in Javascript.
 Hence full compatibility with Javascript and UTF-8 is maintained.

 C Function can be stored as a single value to reduce the overhead.
 In